DOI-ONRR/doi-extractives-data/research/sprint-mightymoose/sprint-mightymoose_research-plan.md

 Evaluate global navigation | Do people understand the terms we've chosen for the global navigation?
  | What do people think they'll find if they click on those terms?
 Evaluate front page | Do people understand what the site is about?
+ | We've starting moving towards global nav as categories throughout the site.
+Is this making the information structure clearer?
 Prioritize what to fix | What problems are most severe?